 Again, Cash App’s offering is good within its bounds, but may not have that off-the-beaten-path thing you want.

 Cash App offers a bare-bones setup if you’re clicking onto a stock to see more.
 You’ll get basic functionality, for example, on the charts, which don’t even feature numbers and axes, just a line noting where the stock has gone over a few preset time frames.
 You’ll also see a basic news feed with links to recent articles on the company and a quick profile of it.

 It’s similar with the rest of the elements in the investing tab.
 The main investing tab offers you a few preselected watchlists, such as the most-traded stocks or biggest movers, or you can create your own.
 If you’re looking for a stock by industry, a quick search tab allows you to pull up all the stocks on offer there.
 And that’s about the extent of the tools here.

-Lack of customer support
+Lack of cryptocurrencies

 How we make money

 Bankrate is an independent, advertising-supported publisher and comparison service.
 Bankrate is compensated in exchange for featured placement of sponsored products and services, or your clicking on links posted on this website.
 This compensation may impact how, where and in what order products appear.
 Bankrate does not include all companies or all available products.